mediasemantics/charapi/README.md

 npm install
 ```

-Create a cache subdirectory:
+Copy the .env.sample to .env and fill in the missing Character API and AWS Polly access credentials.

 ```
-mkdir cache
+CHARAPI_KEY is the 25 character API Key from the API Dashboard.
+AWS_VOICE_KEY and AWS_VOICE_SECRET are the values obtained when you created the 'polly' IAM user.
 ```

-Next, modify the server.js file to add your Character API and AWS Polly access credentials.

-Replace 'xxxxxxxxxxxxxxxxxxxxxxxxx' with the 25 character API Key from the API Dashboard.

-Replace 'xxxxxxxxxxxxxxxxxxxx' and 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' with the values obtained when you created the 'polly' IAM user.

 Save your changes.

 You can now start the server with:
 ```